16 min read

 Why should vegetarians choose Pea Protein?

 High-quality pea protein isolates provide a hypoallergenic, plant-based supplement option.
-Pea protein isolate contains all the essential amino acids and meets the criteria for completeness, according to the National Institute of Medicine’s daily amino acid requirements.18 It is also extremely well absorbed with a nearly 90% digestion and absorption rate,19 it is easy on the tummy, and performs equal to the purported gold standard protein whey, for the development and retention of muscle tissue.20 Pea protein may even be more satiating (helping you to feel fuller and more satisfied for longer) than other proteins, and so, can offer additional benefits for regulating eating and for aiding body-fat loss.
+Pea protein isolate contains all the essential amino acids and meets the criteria for completeness, according to the National Institute of Medicine’s daily amino acid requirements.18 It is also extremely well absorbed with a nearly 90% digestion and absorption rate,19 it is easy on the tummy, and performs equal to the purported gold standard protein whey, for the development and retention of muscle tissue.20 Pea protein may even be more satiating (helping you to feel fuller and more satisfied for longer) than other proteins, and so, can offer additional benefits for regulating eating.

 Other key benefits include: